 Other ways to diagnose PMP include:

-The best way to treat PMP depends on the type of tumor -- cancerouse or noncancerous -- the size of the tumor, and how healthy you are.
+The best way to treat PMP depends on the type of tumor -- cancerous or noncancerous -- the size of the tumor, and how healthy you are.
 Your doctor may recommend:

 - Wait and watch: If the tumor is small and not growing very fast, the doctor may just ask you to come in regularly to check on it.

 - Debulking surgery: This takes out as much of the tumor as possible.
 It won't cure PMP, but it can help you feel better.

 - Cytoreductive surgery: Your surgeon will take out the lining of your abdomen and any tissues that are affected.
-Then she'll put chemotherapy drugs into your abdomen.
+Then they'll put chemotherapy drugs into your abdomen.
 Afterward, more chemotherapy and another cancer-fighting drug called fluorouracil may be put in the area to kill off any cells from the tumor that were left behind.
 This is a major operation, and it can take a long time to recover.
 But it can cure PMP.

 - Chemotherapy: If you can't have cytoreductive surgery, the doctor may suggest you have chemotherapy.
 The drugs may be put in through your veins.
 Or you may take them in pill form.